 “A student-ready [university] is one that strategically and holistically advances student success, and works tirelessly in its pursuits to educate ALL students for civic and economic participation in a global, interconnected society” (McNair, T. Becoming a Student-Ready College: A New Culture of Leadership for Higher Education, 2016).

 2022 Inclusive Excellence Plan: Catalyzing Institutional and Educational Excellence

 The University’s Inclusive Excellence Plan is situated within the framework that emerged from the efforts of the Council for Post-Secondary Education (CPE) to develop a new state-wide policy on Diversity, Equity, and Inclusion and a process for setting educational opportunity goals and determining eligibility to offer new degree programs.

 Diversity is the wide variety of shared and different personal and group characteristics among human beings.
-Individual differences (e.g., personality, learning styles, and life experiences) and group/social differences (e.g., race/ethnicity, class, gender, sexual orientation, country of origin, physical or cognitive abilities, as well as cultural, political, religious, or other affiliations) that can be engaged in the service of learning.
+Individual differences (e.g., personality, learning styles, and life experiences) and group/social differences (e.g., race/ethnicity, age, class, gender, sexual orientation, country of origin, physical or cognitive abilities, as well as cultural, political, religious, or other affiliations) that can be engaged in the service of learning.